gothandy/SIM.VS2013.MVC51/README.md

 Please note unlike the default SIM 2012 packages this versions moves the solution file out of the project folder.
 This better follows normal Visual Studio convention.

 <strong>WARNING</strong> I am currently unable to get the manifest file working with SIM.
-For temporary workaround use the 'Visual Studio 2012 Website Project' zip and manifest.xml files and overwrite those found in your SIM\Packages file.
+For temporary workaround use the `Visual Studio 2012 Website Project.zip` and `Visual Studio 2012 Website Project.manifest.xml` files and overwrite those found in your `SIM\Packages` file.
+This will depend on where you have placed the SIM files.
 Don't forget to back those up if you need them.